 - In September 2015 it was announced that The Wellcome Trust and National Institute of Health Research would join the collaborative as observers, and that Wellcome and Arthritis Research UK would also provide significant sponsorship for the annual research conference.

 The 2018 conference

-The 5th CMRC annual science conference will take place in Bristol on Wednesday 19 and Thursday 20 September.
+The 5th annual CMRC conference was held in Bristol on the 19th and 20th of September.

 There was a very high turnout, which included researchers from the UK and overseas, health professionals, academics, students, people with ME/CFS and carers.